Simple Recipe Works: Vision-Language-Action Models are Natural Continual Learners with Reinforcement Learning: An Empirical Study of Continual RL for VLAs

 \section{An Empirical Study of Continual RL for VLAs}

 In this section, we empirically evaluate continual reinforcement learning (CRL) methods for post-training large Vision-Language-Action (VLA) models.
 In Sec.~\ref{ss:setup}, we describe the experiment setup and algorithms.
 In Sec.~\ref{ss:main_rslt} and Sec.~\ref{ss:perturb}, we present our results and findings.
+Finally, in Sec.~\ref{ss:additional}, we present additional results and discussions regarding closing the training gap with oracle (Sec.~\ref{ss:gap}), the properties of VLAs with continuous diffusion head (Sec.~\ref{sss:diffusion}), and increasing the length of training task sequence (Sec.~\ref{sss:long}).